I’m obsessed with Greece.

 The first thing you should do in Athens is a no-brainer: buy your combined ticket.

 Well, it costs €30, and for that, you’ll gain access to all of the main attractions in Athens, including the Acropolis.
 Not only will you get to explore the most famous site in the city, but you’ll also be able to enter the Ancient Agora, Roman Agora, Hadrian’s Library, Aristotle’s School, Kerameikos, and the Olympieion — you can visit each of these once over a five-day period, and you can buy the ticket at the entrance to any of them.
-I bought mine from the Ancient Agora.
+I bought mine from the Ancient Agora, as that’s where I visited first.
 You’ll save a whole bunch of money by doing this, so the only reason not to get the combined ticket is if you think you’ll only want to see one or two of the attractions.

-As we were serenaded by the screeching sounds of a teenager learning to play Despacito on his accordion, we queued up at the Ancient Agora to buy our ticket.
+As we were serenaded by the screeching sounds of a teenager learning to play Despacito on his accordion, we lined up at the Ancient Agora to buy our ticket.

 The Ancient Agora was built in the 6th Century BC and was once the centre of life in ancient Athens.
 Used as a marketplace and gathering spot, this was where you’d have found people like Socrates, Aristotle and Plato casually wandering around town.
 Almost all of the commercial, political, and social activity took place in the ancient Agora, so this is a hugely important area to check out.